siamyolo55/Distributed-Music-Streaming-API/README.md

 Current mock mode note:
 - upload currently persists track metadata to DB and stores a configurable dummy `fileUrl`
 - real per-upload persistent media storage can be re-enabled later
+- uploaded file binary is currently validated but intentionally not persisted

 Follow a user (protected):